The Contribution of Copernicus

 And so we still do believe that epicycles describe planetary motion despite uninformed comments on ellipses as being qualitatively different to the contrary.
-In any event, despite theoretical musings this was not widely appreciated nor demonstrated conclusively with any observation or physical measurements until the early 1800s.
-The breakthroughs were the discovery of a parallax by Friedrich Bessel in 1838 in 61 Cygni and by Foucault’a pendulum in 1851.
+In any event, despite theoretical musings the heliocentric system was not generally believed nor demonstrated conclusively with any observation or physical measurements until the early 1800s.
+The two breakthroughs were the discovery of a parallax by Friedrich Bessel in 1838 in 61 Cygni and by Foucault’a pendulum in 1851.

 1. Edward Rosen claims that although Copernicus was ordained as deacon (i.e. a “canon” or the lowest of the three levels of Holy Orders and a necessary precursor to priesthood), he was never actually ordained as a priest, q.v.
 "Biography of Copernicus and “Three Copernican Treatises (New York: Octagon, 1971), page 3.
 On the other hand Ernst Zinner quotes a document identifying Copernicus as being "Domherr und Priester" (canon and priest) in “Entstehung und Ausbreitung der Copperni- canischen Lehre” (Vaduz: Topos, 1978), p.
 158. Apparently this post expressly required ordination without which he could not have been appointed.